How do I keep my sensor on for the full 10-day wear?

 Timing for medical tape or a Dexcom overpatch:

 Use the overpatch or medical tape to keep the patch on your skin.
 If your skin has higher oil/moisture content, consider putting on the overpatch or medical tape immediately after inserting the sensor.
 If your skin is drier or less elastic, consider waiting to see if the patch edges peel off your skin before you put the overpatch or medical tape on over the adhesive.
-You can order free overpatches from the Dexcom G6 app at Settings > Contact > Technical Support > Online Support or at dexcom.com/tech-support.
+You can order free overpatches when ordering sensors on our website, or contact our Technical Support team for further information.